Functional JavaScript: basic concepts

 console.log(impureFunction(1, 2)); // true or false

-Purity empowers predictability, but also allows us to memoize function result, avoiding uneeded computations.
+Purity makes predictability easier, but it also allows us to memoize function results, avoiding unnecessary computations.

 Arity

-Arity is a term refering to the number of parameters a function receives:
+Arity refers to the number of parameters a function takes.

-- A function has arity 1 when receives only one parameter: it is unary.
+• A function with an arity of 1 takes just one parameter: it’s unary.

-- A function has arity 2 when receives two parameters: it is binary.
+• A function with an arity of 2 takes two parameters: it’s binary.

 language-javascript